tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/integration-guides/kyc-integration.md

 Once you've collected all required data, submit it using the PATCH endpoint to initiate verification.

+**Endpoint:** `PATCH /customers/:customerId`

+For complete request/response schemas, see [Customer API reference](../../../api-reference/customers.md).

+#### When you can use PATCH

+**PATCH is allowed when:**
+- Customer status is `CREATED` - freely update data before verification starts
+- Customer status is `NEEDS_ADDITIONAL_INFORMATION` - update requested data to resolve verification issues

+**PATCH is blocked when:**
+- Customer status is `UNDER_REVIEW` - verification in progress, data is locked
+- Customer status is `ACTIVE`, `REJECTED`, or `DEACTIVATED` - contact support for changes

+When PATCH is blocked, the API returns a `PATCH_NOT_ALLOWED` error (400 status code).

+#### Using PATCH

+The PATCH endpoint accepts the same customer data fields documented in [Required data fields](#required-data-fields).
+You can submit all data at once or update specific fields.

+To submit data, make a PATCH request to `/customers/:customerId` with the customer data in the request body.
+The API reference provides the complete schema.

 {% hint style="warning" %}
 Customer status will automatically transition to `UNDER_REVIEW` upon successful data submission.
 You cannot modify data while status is `UNDER_REVIEW` (verification in progress).
 Always handle `PATCH_NOT_ALLOWED` errors gracefully.
 {% endhint %}